oqyh/cs2-Private-Plugins/cs2-Quake-Kill-Sounds-GoldKingZ/README.md

 	//==========================
 	//    Quake Kill Sounds
 	//==========================
+	//"ShowChat.xxxxxxxx" = To Show In Chat
+	//"ShowCenter.xxxxxxxx" = To Show In Center Html
+	//"ShowCenter_Bottom.xxxxxxxx" = To Show In Center Bottom
 	//{0} = Attacker Player Name
 	//{1} = Victim Player Name
 	//{2} = How Much Kills